-This measure applies to exploratory fishing for toothfish as described in COMM7-Prop14.1 “European Union Proposal for exploratory bottom longlining for Patagonian toothfish in the SPRFMO Convention Area”.
+This measure applies to exploratory fishing for toothfish as described in COMM7-Prop14.1_Rev1 “European Union Proposal for exploratory bottom longlining for toothfish in the SPRFMO Convention Area”.

 None of the obligations in this measure exempt a Member or CNCP from complying with any Convention obligation or any other CMMs adopted by the Commission.